All Products

 • a IS NOT NULL AND a > 100: Attribute a exists and the value of Attribute a is greater than 100.

 • a IS NOT NULL AND a > 'abc': An error example.
-You cannot compare a with ABC because abc is a string.
+You cannot compare the value of Attribute a with abc because abc is a string.

 BETWEEN xxx AND xxx